ngscheurich/gsheets-json-db/README.md

 Google Sheets JSON Database
 ===========================

-This is a Google Apps Script that turns a Google Sheets document into a simple key-data store that is exposed as JSON over HTTP.
+This is a Google Apps Script that turns a Google Sheets document into a simple key-value store that is exposed as JSON over HTTP.
 For now, this project only supports strings as values, [*okaaaay?*](https://www.youtube.com/watch?v=L5c9sktMB1s)

 Usage
 -----